atimpone/aws-foundation-journey/1-dev-environments/2-1-map-people-to-foundation-roles.md

 Another common example is for your Security Incident Response team to become more directly involved in the cloud and have a corresponding Incident Response functional role with appropriate access permissions.

-## Development Team Functional Roles
+## 4. Use Separate Development Team Functional Roles

 In addition to the foundation functional roles listed above, a later section in this guide will help you represent development oriented functional roles to be used by teams that need to experiment, develop, and test early forms of business applications, data services, and/or foundation capabilities.